opvious/sdk.py/docs/client.rst

 :meth:`.Client.from_token`.

 .. note::
-  By default all clients connect to the managed Opvious API hosted at `api.beta.opvious.io`.
+  By default all clients connect to the Opvious production cloud.
 Reach out to us at support@opvious.io if you are interested in a different hosting solution.

 Solving optimization models